 5. Magnetic Notepad

-You can find these handy notepads in Christmas themes or other pretty colors.
+You can find these handy notepads at Dollar Tree.
 Pair it with a red or black pen and it’s the perfect gift.
 Have your student hand write a note to the teacher on the first page of the notebook.
+You can always order on-line from Dollar Tree and they will deliver your order free to you local location.

 6. Votive Candle Holder and a Candle